 The summary is a snippet extracted programmatically from what a visitor sees on your web page.
 What’s different with a featured snippet is that it is enhanced to draw user attention on the results page.
 When we recognize that a query asks a question, we programmatically detect pages that answer the user’s question, and display a top result as a featured snippet in the search results.

-What are the differences between “position 0”, “quick answers” and “featured snippets”?
+What are “position 0”, “quick answers” and “featured snippets”?

 Position 0 simply refers to the position of the content; it’s known as position 0 because it appears above rank 1 content.
 Simple!